-Export Procedures and Documentation:An In-Depth Guide

 Just as there may be restrictions on exporting your goods from the United States, there may be limits or prohibitions about importing goods into your chosen market(s).
 In addition to identifying the correct Harmonized System (HS) number for your products (a number that is used to determine how much duty you must pay for the goods), you need to be aware of other types of import controls for your products, including import licenses and permits, various certificates, absolute and tariff rate quotas, and anti-dumping and countervailing duties.

-Depending on which countries you are exporting your goods and their country of origin, they may be eligible for reduced or no duties upon import.
+Depending on where you are exporting your goods and their country of origin, they may be eligible for reduced or no duties upon import.
 By eliminating the import duties on your products, they become less expensive and more competitive in your chosen markets.
 You may want to alter how you source some of the parts of your goods in order to get your goods to qualify for a particular free trade agreement if it will eliminate the import tariff.

 The U.S. currently has free trade agreements with 20 countries covered by 14 different treaties.
 The most widely used agreement is the U.S.-Mexico-Canada (USMCA) Free Trade Agreement, which replaced the North American Free Trade Agreement (NAFTA) on July 1, 2020.
 (See NAFTA vs. USMCA.)

 Each of the 14 different agreements have different rules of origin for determining whether or not your product qualifies under the agreement.
 It’s important to understand how these rules of origin work.
 Typically, the goods are wholly obtained or produced within one of the countries of the agreement, or they are substantially transformed in one of the countries.